Strong and Hiding Distributed Certification of Bipartiteness

 \subsection{The model}

 Before we continue, we introduce our model in more detail but still in the form of a high-level discussion.
-The reader is invited to consult \cref{sec:defs} for the formal definitions when needed.
+The reader is invited to consult \cref{sec:defs} for the formal definitions and notation when needed.

 As mentioned above, the goal of the prover in the LCP model is to convince the distributed verifier that the underlying graph $G$ satisfies a certain property $\mathcal{P}$.
 To achieve this, the prover assigns a \emph{certificate} \( \ell(v) \) to each node \( v \).
 Once these certificates are distributed, each node \( v \) receives the certificates of its vicinity.
 Using this local information---its own certificate, the certificates of its neighbors, and the graph structure visible to it---each node independently decides whether to accept or reject the assertion that \( G \) satisfies \( \mathcal{P} \).